Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene: Conclusions

 Our state-selective measurements have uncovered differences between ground and excited state reactions.
 While excited-state Ca$^+$ exhibits capture-limited behaviour with rate coefficients matching capture-theory predictions, ground-state reactions proceed at approximately half the predicted rate.
 This suppression of ground-state reactivity was tentatively attributed to the formation of a deeply bound reactive complex that can decay to either the reactants or the products with approximately equal probability.

-The formation of C$_2$HCaCl$^+$ appears to exhibit approximately constant rate coefficients across different electronic state populations, possibly due to competition with other reaction pathways.
-Additionally, we observed the formation of secondary products, particularly C$_2$HCaCl$_3^+$ arising from sequential reactions.
+The formation of C$_2$H$_2$CaCl$^+$ appears to exhibit approximately constant rate coefficients across different electronic state populations, possibly due to competition with other reaction pathways.
+Additionally, we observed the formation of secondary products, particularly C$_2$H$_2$CaCl$_3^+$ arising from sequential reactions.

 The present results underline the capability of Coulomb-crystallised ions as a platform for simultaneously studying state- and isomer-specific effects in ion--molecule reactions.
 Beyond providing quantitative benchmarks for theoretical models, our findings emphasise how long-range interactions interplay with short-range dynamical behaviour involving multiple reaction and energy-redistribution pathways.
 The insights gained here serve to deepen our understanding of how electronic state population and molecular geometry combine to influence reaction outcomes in ion--molecule systems.